seqeralabs/wave/docs/api.md

 ---
-title: API documentation
+title: API reference
 description: Endpoints for the Wave API
 hide:
     - navigation
     - footer
 ---

-# API documentation
+# API reference

 This page summarizes the API provided by the Wave service.